john-kheir/home/docs/config/network.md

-#Networking
+# Network Configuration

-The core applies the network configuration as follows
+The core applies the network configuration as defined in the `/etc/g8os/network.toml`, structured as follows:
-- It applies the configuration as configured in the `/etc/g8os/network.toml` file
-- It tries to reach at least one of the configured `controllers`
-- If it can't reach any, it tries `dhcp` on all interfaces one at a time and try to reach any of the controllers again
-- If it still can't reach, it will fall back to random static IP (in range `10.254.254.0/24`) and tries to reach a controller on `10.254.254.254`

-The network configuration file is structured as follows
 ```toml
 [network]
 auto = true